13 Excuses Alcoholics Make to Themselves and Others

 Who Answers?

-Even when alcohol abuse doesn’t lead to death (which it almost always does when left untreated), alcoholism can cause a range of mental and social problems, including anxiety, depression, and suicide, as well as professional and financial problems due to job loss, legal trouble, and more.
+Even when alcohol abuse doesn’t lead to death, alcoholism can cause a range of mental and social problems, including anxiety, depression, and suicide, as well as professional and financial problems due to job loss, legal trouble, and more.
 Alcoholism can break up marriages and drive children away from their parents.
 It can damage every aspect of a person’s life.

 Most people suffering from drug and alcohol abuse refuse to see the risks or consequences.
 They live in denial, with a litany of reasons they can recite as to why they don’t need or shouldn’t get treatment.